Heartland Harmony

 Tuition

-The minimum lessons time I offer for beginners is two full work days.
-I recommend at least 3 days for those who want instruction in material preparation included in their learning curriculum.
+The minimum timeframe I offer for beginner lessons is two full work days.
+I recommend at least 3 days for those who want to get more of a solid base for continued learning, as well as instruction in material preparation.

 Lessons Options